-- 210 Introduction to World Cinema (3) (XL: ENGL 210) A survey of the important genres, theories, techniques, and international movements of film history.
+- 210 Survey of World Cinema (3) (XL: ENGL 2208) A survey of the important genres, theories, techniques, and international movements of film history.
 Representative films from the silent era to the present, and from America to Europe and Asia, will be covered.
-(Alternate years)

-- 320 Silent Film (3) PR: ENGL 110, 111, and POI XL: ENGL 320) A survey of film's formative years, from the Edison kinetoscopes of the 1890s to the international flowering of the 1920s, focusing on thematic trends, development of genres, and increasing complexity of film grammar.
+(Alternate years) - 320 Silent Film (3) (PR: ENGL 1001, 1002, and POI XL: ENGL 3510) A survey of film's formative years, from the Edison kinetoscopes of the 1890s to the

+- international flowering of the 1920s, focusing on thematic trends, development of genres, and increasing complexity of film grammar.
 Directors whose works we will study will include Griffith, Eisenstein, Vidor, Lang, Chaplin, Murnau, Gance, and von Sternberg.
-(Alternate years)

-- 322 Introduction to French Cinema (3) (PR: FREN 202 or POI XL: FREN 322) A survey of the history of French cinema from the silent era to the present day.
+(Alternate years) - 322 Introduction to French Cinema (3) (PR: FREN 202 or POI XL: FREN 322)

+A survey of the history of French cinema from the silent era to the present day.
 Important genres, theories, and techniques from all periods will be covered.
 Emphasis will be placed on the most representative French cinematographic schools and auteurs throughout history, including Truffaut and the nouvelle vague and Malle and the cinéma engagé.

-- 323 Film and American Culture (3) (PR: ENGL 110 and 111 XL: ENGL 323) A study of the way in which social, political, economic, and cultural forces in America have influenced or been depicted by or in American film.
+- 323 Film and American Culture (3) (PR: ENGL 1001 and 1002 XL: ENGL 3500)

+A study of the way in which social, political, economic, and cultural forces in America have influenced or been depicted by or in American film.
 Selected directors whose films will be viewed include Griffith, Chaplin, Hitchcock, Altman, Levinson, Tarantino, and others.
 Only one course 211 or 323 may count toward the major.
 (Alternate years)

-- 327 Film Noir (3) (PR: ENGL 110, 111, and POI XL: ENGL 327) A survey of the classic era (1941-1958) of Film Noir, examining the literary and cinematic influences, visual style, and psychological and gender issues present in the Noir canon.
+- 327 Film Noir (3) (PR: ENGL 1001, 1002, and POI XL: ENGL 3511) A survey of the classic era (1941-1958) of Film Noir, examining the literary and cinematic influences, visual style, and psychological and gender issues present in the Noir canon.
 We will also examine the resurgence of Noir during the decades on either side of the Millennium.

-- 341 Postcolonial Literature and Film (3) (PR: ENGL 110 and 111; XL: ENGL 341) This course focuses on regions of the world that, in the mid-20th century, gained political independence after years of colonial rule (Southeast Asia, Africa, the Caribbean) and explores the rich hybridity of the literature and cinema they have produced in the past half-century.
+- Postcolonial Literature and Film (3) (PR: ENGL 1001 and 1002; XL: ENGL 3520) This course focuses on regions of the world that, in the mid20th century, gained political independence after years of colonial rule (Southeast Asia, Africa, the Caribbean) and explores the rich hybridity of the literature and cinema they have produced in the past half-century.
 Questions raised by globalization, transnationality, and diasporic identity will also be addressed.
 (Alternate years)

-- 442 Directed Studies (1-6) See page 40.
+- 442 Directed Studies (1-6) See page 35.

-- 444 Internship (1-6) See page 40.
+- 444 Internship (1-6) See page 35.

-- 446 Readings (1-9) See page 40.
+- 446 Readings (1-9) See page 35.

-- 448 Research (1-9) See page 40.
+- 448 Research (1-9) See page 35.

-- 450 Seminar (1-9) See page 40.
+- 450 Seminar (1-9) See page 35.

-- 452 Special Projects (1-9) See page 40.
+- 452 Special Projects (1-9) See page 35.

-- 458 Special Topics (1-6) See page 40.
+- 458 Special Topics (1-6) See page 35.